Lionsberg/old-lionsberg-wiki/Lionsberg Community Information/Meetings/Community Schedule.md

 ## Asynchronous Communications
 The vast majority of the work and relationship in the community is created asychronously and in small teams and groups.

-To stay connected, please make sure that you are engaged in at least one small team or group that you are passionate about.
+To stay connected, please engage in at least one small team or group that you are passionate about.
 See [[Forging Or Joining A Team]] and [[Organizations The Lionsberg Way]].

 ## Attendence
-All meetings are voluntary.
 Everyone is welcome to be in Community in whatever ways they are most comfortable.
+Engage as much as you would like, and don't overwhelm yourself.

 Meetings will be broadcast and can be watched live by anyone with an internet connection.
-Meetings can be joined "live" by those who have agreed to the [[Lionsberg Community Agreement]].
+Meetings can be joined "live" by those who have agreed to the [[Provisional Community Agreement]].

+## Dinner Party Standards
+Until we establish a better standard, we are going to treat our gatherings as if they were something like a dinner party.
+Everyone is expected to follow the spirit of the [[Provisional Code]] and , and the host reserves the right to ask [[Provisional Code]]

-To limit the number of disruptive interlopers and spies to less than 10%, we are extending invitations to formally join the Community at the rate of 62% growth every 4 to 6 weeks.
+To limit the number of disruptive interlopers and spies to less than 10%, we are extending invitations to formally join the Community at the rate of ~62% growth every 4 to 6 weeks.

 If you would like to be added to the waiting list, please let [[Jordan Nicholas Sukut|Jordan]] know.
 We are towards setting up an [[Onboarding Process]] and Team.